-- 2.1 In March 2001, the FSA issued a "Framework Agreement on Local Authority Food Law Enforcement", which consists of four main elements: - Service Planning Guidance - The Standard - Monitoring Form and Guidance Notes - > Audit Scheme - 2.2 The Service Planning Guidance and The Standard set out the FSA's expectations on the planning and delivery of food law enforcement. - 2.3 The Monitoring Scheme builds on existing arrangements under which local authorities have to submit returns on food law enforcement activity to the FSA. - 2.4 Under the Audit Scheme the FSA will be conducting audits of the food enforcement services of selected local authorities taking into account information generated by existing and new monitoring arrangements.
+- 2.1 In March 2001, the FSA issued a "Framework Agreement on Local Authority Food Law Enforcement", which consists of four main elements: - Service Planning Guidance - ➢ The Standard - Monitoring Form and Guidance Notes - > Audit Scheme - 2.2 The Service Planning Guidance and The Standard set out the FSA's expectations on the planning and delivery of food law enforcement. - 2.3 The Monitoring Scheme builds on existing arrangements under which local authorities have to submit returns on food law enforcement activity to the FSA. - 2.4 Under the Audit Scheme the FSA will be conducting audits of the food enforcement services of selected local authorities taking in account information generated by existing and new monitoring arrangements.
 Local authorities selected for audit will be assessed against the criteria set out in the Standard.
-The audit programme came into operation on 1 April 2001. - 2.5 Powers to enable the FSA to monitor and audit local authorities are contained in the Food Standards Act 1999. - 2.6 The appended Plan, which is for 2003/2004, refers to appendices 1 to 4.
-These are not appended to this report because they are the following corporate documents: Housing, Health & Community Care's Enforcement Policy (1); Enforcement Concordat (2); Corporate Plan and Best Value Performance Plan (3); HHCC Structure Chart (4).
+The audit programme came into operation on 1st April 2001. - 2.5 Powers to enable the FSA to monitor and audit local authorities are contained in the Food Standards Act 1999. - 2.6 The appended Plan, which is for 2004/2005, refers to documents 1 to 3.
+These are not appended because they are the following corporate documents: Housing, Health & Community Care's Enforcement Policy (1); Enforcement Concordat (2); Best Value Performance Plan and Corporate Plan (3).